Nihitv101/Bus-Ticket-Booking-app/README.md

 ES6 module creation along with import /export is used.
 Babel is used to transpile all JSX code to vanilla JavaScript code.
 To install all the dependecies npm is used.

 Back end is implemented using Node JS, Express JS and MongoDB.
 Atlas, the Cloud version of MongoDB is used.
-Real time communication is done using Socket.io.

 ## Screenshots